Originally posted: 12/26/2019

 3467. יָשַׁע yāšaʿ: A verb meaning to save, to help, to deliver, to defend.
 The underlying idea of this verb is bringing to a place of safety or broad pasture as opposed to a narrow strait, symbolic of distress and danger.

-When the LORD helps us and gives victory, He delivers and defends by Bringing His people to His Broad Place, a place of safety, free from distress and danger, a place we can never arrive in and of ourselves.
+When the LORD helps us and gives victory, He delivers and defends as He Brings His people to His Broad Place, a place of safety, free from distress and danger, a place we can never arrive in and of ourselves.

 Consider Him Who Brings Us to His Broad Place